mattgbotha/the-veggie-brothers/README.md

 ## 💡 Roadmap

-- 🧺 Cart view and checkout screen — A dedicated page to view and manage cart items, apply discounts, and place orders.
 - 🔍 Product search and filtering — Search bar and filters (e.g., by type, availability, price).
 - 📦 Produce categories — Organised by groups like Fruits, Vegetables, and Herbs.
 - 🌐 Backend integration — Connect to a database for real-time inventory, pricing, and user data.